Do You Have To Be Stupid To Protest?

 What if these thousands of protesters spent the protest time doing things that build respect instead of tearing it down?
 One simple example: What if thousands of protesters cleaned their cities — scrubbing off graffiti, picking up trash, sweeping streets, helping neighbors, volunteering in schools, and so much more — especially around police stations and courts — with signs and shirts asking leaders to do the same on the inside.
 Presenting a succinct plan with delegations to honorably hound officials for needed change.
 That is walking the talk.
 Do that for a month and I guarantee the results will be far more positive and permanent.
 That’s just one idea, and I’m sure you can come up with some better.

-If you think that’s too hard, ask yourself: If these causes are important, why won’t you build the communities you want?
+If you think that’s too hard, ask yourself: Are these causes important?
+Then why won’t you build the communities you want?

 Quit looking for others to change things, then get busy making a positive difference yourself.
 What comes around goes around — and we must break the anger cycle.
 Right now anger and violence are going around, and protests are propagating even more of it, yet propagating anger and bad behavior is no way to solve disputes.
 Justice will truly come only when YOU are also Just and Kind.